sandravergara/ethereum-hyperledger-lottery/README.md

 7. Generate random number, it will enable to select the users address to ticket list.
 8. Lottery System will assign the winner's user address.
 9. Users will checked the round details.
-10. Users must show the ticket that they've picked
+10. Claim
+11. Lottery system will check the balance of users address and will transfer the balance to the address .
+12. Users received the prize.

 ______________________________________________________________________________________________________